 This woman was diagnosed with breast cancer and underwent bilateral mastectomies a number of years ago.
 At the time she came to our Long Island office regarding breast reconstruction we knew that she...
 View Case

 This is a woman in her sixties who was referred to our Long Island plastic surgery practice to repair a failed breast reconstruction.
 At another institution (with other surgeons) she underwent r...
 View Case

 At 52 years of age this Long Island woman was shocked to learn of an early stage breast cancer on the left side, as well as abnormal cells on the right.
 She had no family history of breast...
 View Case

 What a tough situation for this 19 year old young woman who was born with a nearly complete absence of her right breast.
 She had just a small amount of tissue, and sagging skin on the righ...
 View Case

 This 60 year old Long Island mother of three was diagnosed with right sided breast cancer and needed a mastectomy.
 Her breasts were quite full and she was open to lifting the left breast b...
 View Case

 This 63 year old woman came to us for a consultation for breast cancer reconstruction.
 A patient of a local breast surgeon, she was interested in knowing her options.
 She had previously had reconst...
 View Case

 Although it can be difficult to think about breast reconstruction after being diagnosed with cancer or choosing a preventive mastectomy, your consultation can be a time when you can regain an empowering sense of control.
-Either Dr. Romanelli or Dr. Pincus will meet with you to discuss your goals and provide all the information you need to reach a decision.
+Dr. Romanelli, Dr. Pincus, or Dr. Layliev will meet with you to discuss your goals and provide all the information you need to reach a decision.
 That will include discussing the risks and disadvantages of each procedure, in addition to the advantages.
 Successful breast reconstruction involves knowing both the potential and the limits of what surgery can achieve.